Lenoirio/dy-sv5w/README.md

 # dy-sv5w
+A crate for the UART-mode of the DY-SV5W voice module (and those with the same protocol).

 This is a [no-std] crate which uses a trait to handle I/O.
 See the two examples on how to implement such an interface to your UART.
 Although primarily designed for embedded usage, it uses ASYNC to profit from async-frameworks like Embassy.